Confused about "The Witcher" on Netflix? Showrunner Henry Cavill Explain the timeline - The Media Times

 Also read: “The Witcher” showrunner says the Netflix series will never customize video games

 The book series is certainly not as neat and orderly as a television program – the early stories that Cavill mentions are basically a series of episodes that focus entirely on Geralt.
 We learn things about Yennefer’s past, for example from Geralt’s perspective, rather than because this collection contains a story about its origins.
-The show uses this type of information to create a current narrative for Yennefer, rather than essentially only allowing it to exist when it is close to Geralt.
+The show uses this type of information to create an up-to-date narrative for Yennefer instead of essentially only having it near Geralt.
 This is likely to be a helpful method in the long run just because viewers can get to know it better this way.

 “I think people who haven’t read the books will find it much easier to familiarize themselves with because they have the Yennefer and Ciri storylines that are amazingly well performed from the start,” Cavill added.
 “It burns more slowly with the Geralt story.
 After reading the books you have the privilege of knowing the why, the what and the how.
 But with its action it burns more slowly and you discover it bit by bit, more and more in the season and in the coming seasons. “

-Still, Hissirch is prepared for viewers who know nothing about The Witcher franchise to experience being “plunged into the depths” – but says that “part of the experience is entering a fantasy world, what it is world that is not like ours. “
+Still, Hissirch is prepared for viewers who don’t know about The Witcher to experience being “plunged into the depths” – and says that “part of the experience is entering what is a fantasy world.” it is a world that is not like ours. “

 Also read: The 45 Most Shocking TV Character Deaths in 2019, from “Game of Thrones” to “Stranger Things” (Photos)